JerzyDevelopment/decision-maker-api/README.md

 POST - /update - update user data

 /decision:
-POST - /create - create a new decision
+GET - /getAll/:uuid - get all of a users decisions POST - /create - create a new decision
 POST - /update - update an existing decision